by James Morris

 This one is based on the erroneous, but stubborn, idea of evolution as progress.
 Evolution doesn’t proceed toward a goal and doesn’t make organisms “better” than they were.
 Natural selection leads to adaptations.
 And, as environments change, so do organisms.
 In addition, there are many examples of reversals in evolution.
 For example, cave-dwelling mammals lose eyes and the ability to see, and marine mammals lose limbs.

-- By far, the most diverse group of organisms are mammals.
+- Mammals are the most diverse group of organisms alive today.

 Mammals are familiar to us, but are not the most diverse group of organism in terms of number of species.
 That prize goes to the insects, and specifically to beetles.
 There are perhaps 5,500 species of mammals that have been named, compared to about a million species of insects.
 Among the insects, fully half are beetles.
 So beetles make up a quarter of all named species on Earth!
 This is why J. B. S. Haldane, when asked about what he learned about the creator after a lifetime of study, quipped, “He must have had an inordinate fondness for beetles.”

-- If you compressed the history of life on Earth into 60 seconds, you would see the first humans at 55 seconds.
+- If you watch the history of life on Earth play out over 60 seconds, the first modern humans would come on the scene at the very end, around 50 seconds.

 Modern humans arrived late in the history of life on Earth.
 Very late.
-First life evolved about 4 billion years ago, and modern humans about 200,000 years ago.
-If the history of life were compressed into 60 seconds, we wouldn’t even have a second time.
+First life evolved about 4 billion years ago, and modern humans about 200,000-300,000 years ago.
+If the history of life played out over 60 seconds, we wouldn’t even have a second time.

 How can we unseat strong misconceptions that many of us hold?
 In The Unschooled Mind, Harvard professor Howard Gardner found that schooling often does little to budge misconceptions that are in place before school starts.
 He famously asked students schooled in science seemingly simple questions such as what causes the seasons or the phases of the moon, and found that they often reverted to explanations that were in place as five-year-olds.